-If the brand had invested time and resources to test their concept before launch, they wouldn’t be on lists of brand blunders today.
+If the brand had invested time and resources to test their concept in the early stages of the development process before launch, they wouldn’t be on lists of failed product launches and brand blunders today .

-By examining mistakes made in the past, companies today need to make sure that their products are actually something their customers want.
-Here, concept testing proves its effectiveness.
+By examining market research mistakes made in the past, companies today need to make sure that their products are actually something their customers want.
+Here, concept testing surveys prove their effectiveness.

-It enables brands to get an unbiased perspective for their concepts.
-Any marketer with an idea will have a bias, wrongly assuming that every new product or feature concept will succeed in the market.
-This seldom happens in practical application as many products fail every year.
+The principal benefits of concept testing are it enables brands to get an unbiased perspective for their concepts and save time and money by simulating a test market producing actionable insights.
+Any marketer with an idea will have a bias, wrongly assuming every new idea will be a successful product or feature concept will succeed in the market.
+This seldom happens in practical applications as many products fail every year.

 Besides testing the product idea’s market potential, concept testing allows marketers to dig deeper into the concept’s micro-aspects.
 From aesthetics and particular features to pricing, you can redesign, amplify, or eliminate certain product aspects.